 It's difficult to get from London to Bordeaux without transferring at least 2 times.

 |Distance||460 miles (742 km)|

-Trains from London to Bordeaux cover the 460 miles (742 km) long journey with our travel partners like Eurostar.
-There are direct train services available.
+Trains from London to Bordeaux cover the 460 miles (742 km) long route taking on average 8 h 4 min with our travel partners like Eurostar.
+Normally, there are 5 trains operating per day, including direct services available.
 Travelers depart most frequently from London Victoria and arrive in Bordeaux Saint-Jean.

-Eurostar is the premier high-speed railway service which connects the United Kingdom with Europe through the Channel Tunnel, also known as the Chunnel, with journeys connecting London St Pancras International with Paris, Brussels and Amsterdam among other popular European cities.
-With its high-speed service reaching speeds up to 186 mph (300 km/h), the Eurostar makes travel between the UK and Europe as smooth and easy as possible.
-When you book your London to Bordeaux train, you can choose between ticket types like Standard, Standard Premier (with spacious seats and light refreshments served), and Business Premier (with flexible travel options, spacious seats, lounge access, hot meals served and priority boarding).
+Eurostar is the exclusive high-speed railway service connecting the United Kingdom with countries in continental Europe like France, Belgium and the Netherlands.
+Most Eurostar trains travel through the Channel Tunnel, also known as the Chunnel, between the UK and France.
+With a high-speed train service reaching speeds up to 186 mph (300 km/h), you will travel to Bordeaux from London in ultimate comfort coupled with modern, comfortable seats and large windows.
+When booking your Eurostar train to Bordeaux from London, you can choose between three ticket types: Standard, Standard Premier (with light refreshments served and spacious seats), and Business Premier (with flexible travel options, spacious seating, lounge access, priority boarding and hot meal served).

 The high-speed Eurostar traverses the Channel Tunnel from London to Paris, and from here the TGV (France) railroad takes travelers to the final destination of Bordeaux.
 With this one change included - which requires a 40-minute transfer between two stations - trains from London to Bordeaux take around 7 hours in total, leaving approximately every hour from morning until lunchtime.
 The most expensive tickets are the first two in the morning, and all prices increase slightly at the weekend.